 Undeniably, there are all sorts of stigma and preconceived notions about mental illnesses.
 However, it is important to recognize that anyone can be affected.
 Seek help from trained mental health professionals when you need it.
 And most importantly, be kind in acknowledging the mental health needs of those around you.

 Mental health is just as important as physical health.
 How you feel and see the world affects your personality, actions and decisions.
-It is critical to take steps that will ensure your wellness and overall health.
+It is critical to take steps and make lifestyle changes for improving mental health that will ensure your wellness and overall health.